Wendy E. Goodwin, M.D.

 Introduction

-She has experience caring for children along the spectrum of Traumatic Brain Injury — from shortly after their accidents in the ICU — to many years later in the clinic setting.
-This is a breadth of experience that not many physicians get.
+She has experience caring for children along the spectrum of Traumatic Brain Injury — from soon after their accidents in the ICU — to many years later in the clinic setting.
+This spectrum also includes expertise in mild TBI (concussion) to severe TBI.

-Hiring a “pediatric” subspecialist is crucial in court cases because there are game-changing differences between the care of adults vs pediatric patients including all aspects of development, life expectancy and anticipated potential for education, occupation and living independently, potential to become a responsible parent.
+Hiring a “pediatric” subspecialist in Rehabilitation Medicine is crucial in court cases because of all aspects of child development, life expectancy and anticipated potential for education, occupation and living independently.

 Areas of Expertise